 However, for many, this isn’t the case, with Kendall noting that many simply survive in their new environments rather than thrive.

-According to Kendell, the clearest reason for this is that people look to work all the hours under the sun to re-establish themselves after their move abroad.
+According to Kendall, the clearest reason for this is that people look to work all the hours under the sun to re-establish themselves after their move abroad.

 “When moving abroad you also lose your network and in some cases your reputation,” she says.
 “Running faster round the hamster wheel therefore is a big temptation after moving abroad.
 The temptation to do this is high because people with global careers tend to be high achievers who know that getting stuck into 14 hour days and chugging through the ‘to do’ lists has paid off a lot in their career so far.
 But it is exactly the wrong thing to do.”